biolab/orange2/docs/reference/rst/Orange.data.table.rst

             :type weightID: int
             :rtype: None

-    .. method:: sort([features])
+    .. method:: sort([variables])

-            Sort the data by attribute values.
-The argument gives the features ordered by importance.
+            Sort the data table.
+The argument gives the values ordered by importance.
 If omitted, the order from the domain is used.
-Note that the values of discrete features are not ordered alphabetically but according to the :obj:`Orange.feature.Discrete.values`.
+Values of discrete features are not ordered alphabetically but according to the :obj:`Orange.feature.Discrete.values`.